 High school students who have artistic talent in a Traditional Japanese Artform are encouraged to submit an application for the Traditional Japanese Art Award in addition to the Community Scholarship Application.
 See award details below.

 - Filling out the scholarship application for the incorrect year.
 Each year a new application form is available.

 - Application is not postmarked by the due date.
 All applications that are late are rejected.

 - Filling out the wrong application form.
 Students have filled out the national application form for JACL when they intended to apply for the local scholarship.

 - Part of the application is missing.

-- All paperwork needs to be completed: application form, SAT/ACT scores, official transcript, one essay and one short answer and one letter of recommendation
+- All paperwork needs to be completed: application form, SAT/ACT scores, official transcript, three essays and one letter of recommendation